dpei/Java/README.md

 # Java
-This folder contains answer keys I generated for the coursera class Java Programming: Solving Problems with Software from Duke University
+This folder contains answer keys for programming assignments I generated for the Coursera class

+course2 Java Programming: Solving Problems with Software course3 Java Programming: Arrays, Lists, and Structured Data course4 Java Programming: Principles of Software Design

+from Duke University